Théo Pourchaire: Formula E

-Pourchaire was set for a Super Formula test at the Suzuka Circuit from December 7-8 with Kondo Racing but was called off.
+In February 2025, Maserati MSG Racing chose Pourchaire to partake in the rookie practice session at the Jeddah ePrix.
+He drove for Maserati once again during the Berlin rookie test at the Tempelhof Airport Street Circuit.

 Personal life

-Away from the track, Pourchaire relaxes himself by playing Call of Duty and Grand Theft Auto and is a big fan of the saga Star Wars.
+Away from the track, Pourchaire relaxes himself by playing Call of Duty and Grand Theft Auto and is a big fan of the Star Wars saga.
+His favorite artist is Drake, having an interest in American music.
+He has stated that if he was not a racing driver, he would seek other work in the sports industry.
 He is also a big fan of Formula One champions Fernando Alonso and Michael Schumacher.